-- Conduct an individual project and submit your research results in English
+- conduct an individual study project and submit your research results in English,

-- Take courses taught in English or Japanese in a wide range of disciplines,
+- take regular university courses taught in English or Japanese in a wide range of disciplines,

 Tohoku University is located in Sendai, a city of one million in the scenic northern part of Honshu.
-Sendai is renowned for its natural beauty, facing the Pacific Ocean on the east with mountains to the west.
+Sendai is renowned for its natural beauty, facing the Pacific Ocean to the east with mountains to the west.
 Known as the “city of green” and just a two-hour bullet train from Tokyo, Sendai is the cultural, commercial, and transportation center of the region of Tohoku.

 Students attend classes with international and/or host country students.